Thaddeus Stevens

 Stevens argued that slavery should not survive the war; he was frustrated by the slowness of U.S. President Abraham Lincoln to support his position.
 He guided the government's financial legislation through the House as Ways and Means chairman.
 As the war progressed towards a Northern victory, Stevens came to believe that not only should slavery be abolished, but that black Americans should be given a stake in the South's future through the confiscation of land from planters to be distributed to the freedmen.
 His plans went too far for the Moderate Republicans and were not enacted.
 After the assassination of Abraham Lincoln in April 1865, Stevens came into conflict with the new president, Johnson, who sought rapid restoration of the seceded states without guarantees for freedmen.
 The difference in views caused an ongoing battle between Johnson and Congress, with Stevens leading the Radical Republicans.
 After gains in the 1866 election, the radicals took control of Reconstruction away from Johnson.
 Stevens's last great battle was to secure in the House articles of impeachment against Johnson, acting as a House manager in the impeachment trial, though the Senate did not convict the President.

-Historiographical views of Stevens have dramatically shifted over the years, from the early 20th-century view of Stevens as reckless and motivated by hatred of the white South to the perspective of the neoabolitionists of the 1950s and afterward, who lauded him for his commitment to equality.
+Historiographical views of Stevens have dramatically shifted, from the early 20th-century view of Stevens as reckless and motivated by hatred of the white South to the perspective of the neoabolitionists of the 1950s and afterward, who lauded his commitment to equality.